Relationship Offboarding: How to Transfer Key Relationships When a Teammate Leaves

 "We'll do it later."
 Later means after the person has left, which means never.
 The handoff has to happen while both people are still on the team.
 Build a one-week buffer into every notice period for this work specifically.

 "Everything is documented."
 Documentation that isn't on the contact record might as well not exist.
 If the new owner has to remember to look for the doc, they won't.
-The handoff lives where the relationship lives, or it doesn't live at all.
+Documentation outside the contact record gets lost in the first week.

 Treating it as one event.
 A handoff isn't done when the meeting ends.
 Schedule a 30-day check-in with the new owner to surface the relationships that have gone quiet, the threads that didn't get picked up, and the gaps that didn't show up the first time.